Boosted by big crowds, Suns try to win again vs Nuggets

 – INJURY WATCH: Nuggets forward Michael Porter Jr. had 15 points and seven rebounds in Game 1 but most of his production came early.
 Malone said Porter hurt his back at some point late in the first half and didn’t look quite as explosive in the aftermath.
 Denver probably needs him close to full strength to take Game 2.

-— PRESSURE IS ON: Nuggets forward Nikola Jokic.
-The MVP candidate was excellent in the first half of Game 1, scoring 15 points and six rebounds as Denver grabbed a 58-57 halftime lead.
+– PRESSURE IS ON: Nuggets forward Nikola Jokic.
+The NBA’s Most Valuable Player was excellent in the first half of Game 1, scoring 15 points and six rebounds as Denver grabbed a 58-57 halftime lead.
 But when Phoenix went on its 34-9 run to take control in the second half, Jokic didn’t do much, and he finished with 22 points on 10 of 23 shooting.

 Now that starting point guard Jamal Murray is out for the season with a knee injury, the offensive load is even heavier for Jokic, who averaged 26.4 points, 10.8 rebounds and 8.3 assists during the regular season.